ICP CLI

 rustup target add wasm32-unknown-unknown - For Motoko canisters:

-npm i -g ic-mopsand amops.tomlat the project root with the Motoko compiler version:
+npm i -g ic-mopsand amops.tomlat the project root with the Motoko compiler version and a[canisters]entry:

 Common Pitfalls